 Early Life and Education

 Lee Sang-hoon was born in South Korea in January 1963.
-He earned a Bachelor of Science and a Master's degree in biology from Seoul National University between 1982 and 1989.
-In 1994, he completed a Ph.D. in Molecular, Cellular, and Developmental Biology at Ohio State University.
-His academic journey also included postdoctoral fellowships at Harvard Medical School, the University of California, San Francisco, and Stanford Medical School.
+He pursued his passion for biology, earning a Bachelor of Science and a Master's degree in developmental biology from Seoul National University between 1982 and 1989.
+In 1994, he completed a Ph.D. in Molecular, Cellular and Developmental Biology at the Ohio State University.
+Lee furthered his academic journey with postdoctoral fellowships at prestigious institutions like Harvard Medical School, University of California, San Francisco, and Stanford Medical School.

 Rise to Success

-Lee's career began with research positions at various companies.
-He co-founded PharmAbcine in 2008 and later served as the head of the biotech division at Hanwha Solutions.
-In 2016, he founded ABL Bio.
-The company was listed on the KOSDAQ in 2018.
-His breakthrough came in 2025 after ABL Bio signed a $2.6 billion licensing and research deal with Eli Lilly for its Grabody-B blood-brain-barrier-penetrating bispecific antibody technology.
+Lee's career began with research roles at several prominent companies, including AstraZeneca, Genentech, and Exelixis.
+In 2008, he co-founded PharmAbcine.
+He then served as head of the biotech division at Hanwha Solutions.
+A pivotal moment came in 2016 when Lee founded ABL Bio.
+The company's listing on the KOSDAQ in 2018 marked a significant milestone.
+Lee achieved billionaire status in 2025 after ABL Bio signed a lucrative licensing and research deal with Eli Lilly.

 Key Business Strategies